toktaro/SakuttoFont/README.md

 *   [https://github.com/kilobtye/potrace/blob/master/COPYING](https://github.com/kilobtye/potrace/blob/master/COPYING)

 This means that if you create and distribute a derivative work of this software, you must also make the source code available under the same GPL-2.0 license.

+---

+If you find this tool useful and want to show your support, consider purchasing [this article](https://note.com/toktaro/n/n220e71246bd7).